kbhalajiyadav/portfolio/content/project/supply-chain-automation/index.md

 I operated as the **Technical Lead**, bridging the gap between chemical domain knowledge and technical execution.

 ### A. Defining the "Chemical Logic" (Strategy)
 I spearheaded the standardization algorithm.
 Unlike a generic approach, I understood the nuances of chemical naming conventions.
-I defined the rulesets for mapping inconsistent trade names to verified **CAS Names**, ensuring scientific accuracy in the output.
+I defined the rulesets for mapping inconsistent trade names to verified **CAS or common chemical Names**, ensuring accuracy in the output.

 ### B. Containerizing the Workflow (Docker)
 To ensure operational continuity, I packaged the solution using **Docker**.
 This wasn't just about code; it was about **Process Reliability**.
 By containerizing the environment, I ensured that the standardization engine ran identically on every machine, immune to local configuration errors—critical for a regulated industrial environment.

 ### C. Visualizing Market Gaps (Tableau)
-I developed **Strategic Dashboards** in Tableau that mapped global trade volume against our internal inventory.
+I developed **Strategic Dashboards** in Tableau that mapped global trade volume.
 This transformed raw rows of data into stratergic insights, allowing the sales team to navigate and spot the under-served regions for specific chemical classes.

 ```mermaid
 graph TD